georgewatson/georgewatson.me/privacy_policy.md

-Parents and guardians are best placed to make judgements about what is suitable for the children in their care, and I encourage any parents reading this policy to take responsibility for their children's online activities, rather than relying on government intervention or the compliance and goodwill of data-hungry multinational conglomerates.
+Parents and guardians are best placed to make judgements about what is suitable for the children in their care, and I encourage any parents or guardians reading this policy to take responsibility for their children's online activities, rather than relying on government intervention or the compliance and goodwill of individual website operators and data-hungry multinational conglomerates.

-In the interests of everyone's privacy,
-I do not intend to introduce intrusive age-verification technology on this website, to minimise the risk of identity theft and overreaching surveillance.
+In the interests of your privacy, and to minimise the risk of identity theft and overreaching surveillance, I do not intend to introduce intrusive age-verification technology on this website.
-Noting that these restrictions only apply to connections that appear to the server to originate within the UK, you may further wish to consider using privacy-preserving technologies like those described above to avoid these risks for yourself when browsing elsewhere.
+Noting that age restrictions apply only to connections that appear to the server to originate within certain countries (such as the UK), you may further wish to consider using privacy-preserving technologies like those described above to avoid these risks for yourself when browsing elsewhere.